swimmio/swimm-vue/docs/project-setup.md

-Before we start diving, lets setup tha app for development.
+Before we start diving into the code, let's setup our development environment.

 ## Project setup
 ```